 The wave-particle duality of light is one of the least understood characteristics.
 On the one hand, its wave nature is indubitable given interference phenomena.
 On the other, the behavior of light as a particle, as deduced from the photoelectric effect, is intriguing because I do not see anything unusual or any particle in a vibration on a table that makes a ball jump over a small barrier.

-The most adequate definition of light of Modern Physics is a mathematical or abstract force field that automatically reproduces in free space.
+An adequate definition of light of Modern Physics is a mathematical or abstract force field that automatically reproduces in free space.
 Afterwards, there are all types of singularities, uncertainties, and versions, from time travel to effects of other dimensions.

-The lack of a clear concept of light and mass is worsened with Einstein’s famous equation –originally from Olinto de Pretto– of transformation of mass to energy and vice versa E = m c².
-The brain ends up literally believing it, and it seems that they are always interchangeable.
+The lack of a clear concept of light and mass is worsened with Einstein’s famous equation –originally from Olinto de Pretto– of the transformation of mass to energy and vice versa E = m c².
+The brain ends up believing it, and it seems that they are always interchangeable.

 In other words, the meaning of Einstein’s equation of transformation between mass and energy is the transformation from one type of energy to another.
-Quite the contrary, other characteristics of light not included in the aforementioned equation are completely different to those of mass, as light and mass are two different concepts in Global Physics.
+Quite the contrary, other characteristics of light not included in the equation above are different to those of mass, as light and mass are two different concepts in Global Physics.

 Gravitation in relativistic physics does not detect that, in the process of transformation from one type of energy to another, other alterations occur.
 In other words, the reticular structure of matter transforms and changes its energy properties.

-The new theory is intelligible with the normal meanings of the words energy and mass.
+The new theory is intelligible with the usual meanings of the words energy and mass.
 On the one hand, from the concept of light that we all have, we deduce that it is a property of matter in general; that is to say, energy is a property of something physical.
 The definition of light or energy on Wikipedia goes the same way, although it gets messy when using the word system.

 On the other hand, the meaning of mass relates directly to an element of physical or material reality.

-Moreover, the concept of energy itself involves mass, acceleration (time) and the distance travelled as independent magnitudes or units in its definition.
+Moreover, the concept of energy itself involves mass, acceleration (time) and the distance traveled as independent magnitudes or units in its definition.
 In other words, the magnitude m refers to something physical, and time and space contained in acceleration and distance magnitudes are properties of the physical reality.